edev/sira/README.md

 To get a feel for Sira, keep reading below.
 Once you're ready to try it for yourself, work through the [installation guide](/installation.md) and return here once you're done.

 Sira is split into a control node application called `sira` and a client application called `sira-client`.
 You pass `sira` a list of files containing instructions, and it connects to nodes via SSH and invokes `sira-client` to execute those instructions.
 There is no always-on server, and you do not need to open any extra ports.
-In fact, the account that runs `sira-client` is far better secured than a typical administrator's account!
+In fact, in the default configuration, the account that runs `sira-client` is far better secured than a typical administrator's account!
 (For details, see [security.md](/security.md).)

 ### Installing `sira-client` on a managed node